-Pro tip: Go deeper into the colorful, wacky streets of Harajuku on a guided tour.
+Pro tip: Go deeper into the colorful, wacky streets on a guided kawaii food tour of Harajuku.

 Running in Harajuku since 1976, this shop has since gotten so popular that they have expanded nationwide, and even have locations in China.
 There are dozens to choose from, and this stand has the rep of loading up the fillings.
 Try the Ichigo Cheesecake Special: vanilla ice cream, strawberries, cheesecake, strawberry sauce, and whipped cream.

 Café Crêpe Harajuku (Strawberry House)

 Uh-oh… do we have a battle?
 Café Crêpe Harajuku is claiming to be “the oldest crêpe shop in Harajuku since 1977.”
 However, since Marion claims to have started in 1976, perhaps they win, according to math.
 Not sure what’s happening there.
 Anyhoo, the shop, at the bottom of the La Foret building, is also apparently called “Strawberry House.”
 Their number one seller is the banana chocolate whipped cream crêpe, but the matcha ice cream and matcha cheesecake selection look good too for those who are matcha sweets-inclined.